 Ton Class MHC HMS Kirkliston post minehunter conversion

-The HUNT Class MHSC is fitted with the Minehunting System (Acoustic) Mk 2 (MHSA 2).
+The 13-strong Hunt Class MHSC is fitted with the Minehunting System (Acoustic) Mk 2 (MHSA 2).
 This comprises the hull mounted minehunting Sonar 193M (Mod 1), the Ferranti FM 1600B Computer Aided Action Information System (CAAIS) and ECA Poisson Auto Propulsé 104 (PAP 104) bottom-following Remote Controlled Mine Disposal System Mk 1 (RCMDS 1) for mine identification and disposal.
 While short scope buoys are provided for navigation, GPS satellite navigation system is usually employed these days.
 A clearance diving element is still embarked as an integral part of the weapons system.
 Most recently (2004), HMS Hurworth has been fitted with a new hull-mounted minehunting Sonar 2193 using wideband technology that effectively doubles the ranges and resolution provided by Sonar 2093.

 Sandown Class MHC HMS Sandown